Classic Reel: 'Barabbas'

 Plot: A look at Barabbas' life after the Crucifixion and Resurrection.

-Anthony Quinn played Barabbas, a coarse rebel/murderer/thief, who, after 6 weeks in prison, is told by a Roman officer he’s a free man- thanks to the people’s preference for him over ‘the Nazarene who committed blasphemy’.
-Barabbas goes from stunned to triumphant at his unexpected luck, but certain changes and later events make him question everything.
-Through Quinn’s performance, we see a very cynical and flawed man who didn’t have a great start in life, hates hypocrites (the Jewish high priests and the Romans), whose sins he felt were greater than his.
-He refuses to accept any responsibility for Christ’s death, though it’s obvious he does feel guilty that he, a sinner, was pardoned instead.
-Barabbas remains cynical despite witnessing the sky darken after Christ’s death on the cross, his talk with the Apostles and the resurrected Lazarus, seeing Christ’s teachings as pointless.
+Anthony Quinn played Barabbas as a rough rebel, murderer, and thief.
+After six weeks in prison, a Roman officer tells him he’s free because the people chose him over 'the Nazarene who committed blasphemy.'
+At first, Barabbas is shocked, then overjoyed by his luck, but later events make him question everything.
+Quinn shows us a cynical, flawed man who had a tough start in life and despises hypocrites, especially the Jewish high priests and the Romans, whom he thinks are worse sinners than he is.
+He refuses to take responsibility for Christ’s death, though it’s clear he feels guilty for being pardoned instead.
+Even after seeing the sky darken at Christ’s death, talking with the Apostles, and meeting the resurrected Lazarus, Barabbas still sees Christ’s teachings as pointless.

-Among the much-hated Romans in the film, Jack Palance stands out as the sadistic gladiator who seems more the devil than a man, as he kills without remorse, adding to Barabbas' poor opinion of the world he lives in.
-Vittorio Gassman played Barabbas' Christian friend, who initially felt he couldn't live up to Christ's teachings, but then tries all he can to guide Barabbas on the right path.
+Of all the Romans in the film, Jack Palance really stands out as a cruel gladiator who seems almost devilish, killing without a second thought.
+This only makes Barabbas think even less of the world around him.
+Vittorio Gassman plays Barabbas' Christian friend, who at first doubts he can live up to Christ's teachings, but then does his best to help Barabbas find the right path.

 While the film is a fictionalised account of the pardoned criminal, it depicts the themes of guilt, religious prosecution, faith and eventual redemption.
 It's a totally different choice for an Easter film, but an interesting one.
 One can't help but wonder if the real Barabbas developed a conscience after his controversial acquittal and actually found redemption, or resumed his criminal ways and met a violent end.